Skip to main content

 • they’re valuable, for example laptops and cameras.

 You can ask for a Certificate of Export before you leave, to prove you already owned the items.
-They must be uniquely identifiable, e.g., with a serial number.
+They must be uniquely identifiable, such as with a serial number.
 You can get a Certificate of Export from a Customs office.

 If you can’t get a Certificate of Export before you leave, we recommend you keep receipts or other proof you already owned the item.